 Everything will have two decimals, same as the table.

 To change the format of the numbers on the labels, right-click on the pill within the shelf then Format…

 This will open the formatting area on the left side of the view, where under the ‘Pane’ tab, click the numbers dropdown.
 Then choose percentage and 3 decimals.

 Now that the labels are done, to format the Axis, just click on the Axis tab and follow the same steps as before.

-And you successfully assigned different formats to the same measure!
+And you successfully assigned different formats to the same numeric field!